Just Around the Corner (1921 film)

 Just Around the Corner is an extant 1921 American silent drama film produced by William Randolph Hearst's Cosmopolitan Productions and distributed through Paramount Pictures.
 The film is based on a short story, "Superman," by Fannie Hurst and was directed by Frances Marion, a prolific Hollywood scenarist.

-The cast are competent silent actors but no big names.
-Sigrid Holmquist came from Sweden but was no Garbo and Fred Thomson had married Marion in 1919, and later became a big cowboy star.
-Marion directed one other picture, her friend Mary Pickford's better-known The Love Light (1921).
+Sigrid Holmquist came from Sweden.
+Fred Thomson had married Marion in 1919, and later became a cowboy star.
+Marion directed one other picture, Mary Pickford's The Love Light (1921).